 According to the CDC, diabetes is the 7th leading cause of death in the United States and could be underreported.

-Given that diabetes can lead to several other complications, it puts those with this diagnosis at a higher risk of premature death.
-This is the reason that insurance companies look at diabetes as high risk, often with higher rates.
+Given that diabetes can lead to several other complications, putting those with this diagnosis at a higher risk of premature death.
+This is why insurance companies look at diabetes as high risk, often with higher rates.

 Final expense companies will still insure diabetic seniors.
 Coverage may even cost the same as a completely healthy person.